Quantum Information Methods in Many-Body Physics

 Content, Learning Outcome and Preconditions

 Quantum many-body systems exhibit a rich variety of interesting physical phenomena, such as systems with exotic "topological" order which cannot be captured by Landau's theory of phases, and in which the system organizes globally in its quantum correlations rather than locally.
 The heart of such phenomena is formed by quantum correlations, this is, entanglement, which is at the heart of quantum information theory.
 This has given rise to a new research area at the intersection of quantum information theory and quantum many-body physics, where methods from quantum information are applied to the structure of these systems.
-This lecture will give a comprehensive introduction to this new research field.
+This module will give a comprehensive introduction to this new research field.
 A special focus will be formed by the field of Tensor Network States, which provide an entanglement based description of quantum many-body states.

 Topics covered include: